-a) Any children who are falling significantly outside of the range of expected academic achievement in line with predicted performance indicators will be monitored.
+a) Any children who are falling significantly outside the range of age-related expectations will be monitored.

-b) Once a child has been identified as possibly having difficulties or learning needs they will be closely monitored by staff in order to gauge their level of learning and possible difficulties.
-The class teacher will place the child on an 'initial record of concern'. (and intervention may take place within school)
+b) Once a child has been identified as possibly having difficulties or learning needs, they will be closely monitored by staff in order to gauge their level of learning and possible difficulties.
+The class teacher will place the child on an 'initial record of concern' (and intervention may take place within school, an IEP may be written).

-c) The child's class teacher will take steps to provide differentiated learning opportunities that will aid the child's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.
-These may be recorded on a Individual Education Plan (IEP), a copy of which will be given to the parent and a copy kept in school.
+c) The child's class teacher will take steps to provide scaffolded or adapted learning opportunities that will aid the child's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied.
+These may be recorded on an Individual Education Plan (IEP), a copy of which will be given to the parent and a copy kept in school.

-d) The SENCO will be consulted as needed for support and advice and may wish to observe the child in class.
+d) The SENCO will be consulted as needed for support and advice and may observe the child in class.